 Bouchard scores in OT to lift Oilers to 4-3 win over Canucks in Game 2 to even playoff series

+“When they put on a show like the did tonight it’s hard to stop them,” the Oilers’ Mattias Ekholm said.

-Leon Draisaitl and Connor McDavid each had a goal and three assists, and Mattias Ekholm also scored for the Oilers.
-Stuart Skinner finished with 16 saves.
+Ekholm also scored and Stuart Skinner finished with 16 saves for Edmonton.

+Draisaitl was listed as a game-time decision earlier in the day due to an undisclosed injury after he appeared to be in pain late in Edmonton’s 5-4 loss Wednesday.
+He played and had a big game when the Oilers needed it.

+“He’s a great player,” McDavid said.
+“He’s an amazing player, one of the best players in the world, the best player in the world on a lot of nights.
+And tonight was one of those nights.”

 Nikita Zadorov had a goal and an assist, and Elias Pettersson and Brock Boeser also scored for the Canucks.
 Arturs Silovs made 27 saves.